davidtheclark/react-aria-modal/README.md

 By default, *when the modal activates its first focusable child will receive focus*.
 If, instead, you want to identify a specific element that should receive initial focus, pass a *selector string* to this prop.
 (That selector is passed to `document.querySelector()` to find the DOM node.)

 Demo example 3 and an additional example below illustrate a good method if you want no initial visible focus.
 (Add `tabIndex='0'` to the modal's content and give it `outline: 0;`.)

+### mounted

+Type: `Boolean`

+By default, the modal is active when mounted, deactivated when unmounted.
+However, you can also control its active/inactive state by changing its `mounted` property instead.

 ### titleId